-Eat UP’s aim are to eliminate food waste, relieve food poverty and in doing so help save our environment.
+Eat UP’s aim are to relieve food poverty by distributing food.

 To collect surplus food, which would otherwise go to waste and landfill, and distribute it to local charities and community organisations that feed the hungry.